 Leadership & management Learning provision Successes and achievements How good is our leadership and approach to improvement?
 How good is the quality of the care and education we offer?
 How good are we at ensuring the best possible outcomes for all our learners?
-1.5 Management of resources to promote equity 2.2 Curriculum 2.3 Learning, teaching and assessment 2.5 Partnerships 3.1 Improving wellbeing, equality and inclusion 3.3 Increasing creativity and employability
+1.5 Management of resources to promote equity 2.2 Curriculum 2.3 Learning, teaching and assessment 2.7 Partnerships 3.1 Improving wellbeing, equality and inclusion 3.2 Raising attainment and achievement 3.3 Increasing creativity and employability